 Support for girl child education:

 The power of education advocates for itself but unfortunately education for girls still needs advocacy around many parts of the world.
-In my Interpersonal Communication class under topic of Human Rights and in my US History 17 B class, while reading about Constitution of US , I have read about our fundamental human rights.
-The first and foremost right is to be treated with respect.
-In India, our 6th grade economics course teaches us about our rights to equality, non discrimination based on gender, and right to education.
-Office of United Nations High Commissioner for Human Rights also has a special rapporteur on the right to education.
-In developing countries girls are actually respected when they are entitled to education and self reliance.
+In developing countries girls will be more secure when they gain education and become self reliant.
 Problem is that majority of rural population in India is below poverty line thus, parents have to chose between food and education for their children.
 Under such circumstances girls are often subjected to neglect and contempt.

 Solutions are such schools that can provide free education to these underprivileged girls so that their family can allow their daughters to reach their maximum potential without sacrificing their sparse livelihood.
 Its appropriate to quote from one of my college course in General Psychology, where American Psychologist John Dewy has mentioned in ‘theory of education’ that education and process of earning knowledge are result of a broad give and take of information not only at school level but also with the community at large, thus, schools are the organizational tools capable of transforming entire society.

 My main appeal is to recognize and support the institutions that are providing free education to such deprived girls and working as pioneers that can elevate entire society.
 Some of such exemplary institutions are Kripalu Balika Primary School, Kripalu Balika Intermediate College and Kripalu Mahila Post Graduate College that are transforming the lives of about 5000 under privileged girls in the direly poor region of Pratapgarh, Uttar Pradesh, India.
-Not until I visited Kripalu schools and colleges, I eye witnessed how these institutions are reforming the lives of girls by empowering them with all rounded knowledge, enabling them to stand on their own thus, playing a key role in improvement of socio -economic status of entire community.
+Not until I visited Kripalu schools and colleges, I eye witnessed how these institutions are reforming the lives of girls by empowering them with well rounded training, enabling them to gain self reliance and playing a key role in improvement of socio -economic status of entire community.
 Considering the fact that Kripalu School provides 100% free education the skills taught here not only make these girls scholastic but also well rounded person.
 Hence, this petition seeks Bill & Melinda Gates Foundation’s Global Development division to acknowledge the humanitarian feats of Kripalu Balika Primary School, Kripalu Balika Intermediate College, and Kripalu Mahila Post Graduate College by extending financial help to expand this cause.